fsherratt/upgraded-parakeet/docs/rabbit_mq.md

 Re-declaring an exchange doesn't matter.
 You MUST make sure it is declared before using it.

 #### Publish
-To publish to a queue, you must just declare the  the exchange and routing key to be published in the publish function.
+To publish to a queue, you declare the exchange and routing key to be published to in the publish function.
 This is done by:
 ```python3
 channel.basic_publish(
                 exchange='exchange_name_here',